 When entering the Submission’s Metadata ( “Enter Metadata”), please make sure that the entered metadata is correct and that all of the required fields (indicated with an asterisk: *) are filled in.
 You will be asked to provide contact details and academic affiliations for all co-authors via the submission system and identify who is to be the corresponding author.
 Metadata (title, abstract, references, data of all authors consist of full name, email address, affiliation) should be entered in the OJS and written in English.
 These details must match what appears on your manuscript.
 The affiliation listed in the manuscript should be the institution where the research was conducted.

 An acceptable manuscript will meet the following general criteria: it reports a worthwhile contribution to agromedicine and medical sciences, the methodology is well and clearly explained with sufficient details.
 Results and discussion are supported by sufficient scope data, manuscript is concise, well written, and understandable.
 Conclusion summarized the results and showed specific findings.
 If the article passed the reviewing process, it will be handled by the editor for the final proofread and editing process.
 The author needs to confirm the final version for publications and add/revise minor parts of the article based on the editor's suggestions before published on the website.

 Articles are written in Indonesian and must meet standard rules according to Enhanced Spelling.
 The unit of measurement is written according to the Internationale System (SI-Unit).
-The manuscript must be typed using Microsoft Word with the Calibri font, size 12 pt for the title, 10 pt for the text, 9 pt for the table/picture title.
+The manuscript must be typed using Microsoft Word with the Calibri font, size 12 pt for the title, 10 pt for the text, 9 pt for the table/picture title, and limited to approximately 8 pages in length including references, tables, and figures.
 The manuscripts were typed on one-sided A4 paper, double column, single spaceline.

 Original contributions are manuscripts containing substantial novel research.
 These articles can include randomized controlled trials, observational (cohort, case-control, or cross-sectional) studies, diagnostic accuracy studies, nonrandomized behavioral and public health intervention trials, experimental animal trials, or any other clinical or experimental studies.